tsv-stacks/Tic-Tac-Toe/readme.md

 This project was coded completely from scratch by myself and was so I could take my learnings of ES6 JavaScript and apply them to a project.
 The aim of this project was also to have as little as global code as possible.

+## Rules & How To Play

+Standard rules for Tic Tac Toe.
+Player One will have the first move, the winner of any games will go second in all subsequent games.

 ## Concepts covered:

 - JavaScript ES6 Classes and Syntax